claytantor/rapaygo-wp-plugin/rapaygo-for-woocommerce/readme.txt

 == Description ==

 Rapaygo For WooCommerce is a payment Gateway plugin for accepting Bitcoin payments on the lightning network by using rapaygo.com as a payment gateway.
-To use the plugin you will need to sign up with rapaygo.com and use your API key generatoed for payments on the site.
+To use the plugin you will need to sign up with rapaygo.com and use your API key generated for payments on the site.
 See [Rapaygo For WooCommerce Documentation](https://rapaygo.com/docs/#/woo) for our complete Documentation guide.

 = Take instanaious Bitcoin payments easily and directly on your store using the Lightning Network =